-Roasted Tomato salsa is spicy, fresh and is quite flavourful because of charred tomatoes.
-It is easy to make with simple ingredients and is as good as you get in your favourite Mexican Resturant.
+Roasted Tomato salsa is spicy, fresh, and is quite flavourful because of charred tomatoes.
+It is easy to make with simple ingredients and is as good as you get in your favorite Mexican Restaurant.

 Grab all those fresh seasonal tomatoes and make a big batch of this Roasted tomato salsa.
-It is spicy, fresh and has a depth of flavour because of the roasted charred tomatoes.
-This is seriously addictive stuff and I am sure you would always want to go back for more.
+It is spicy, fresh, and has a depth of flavor because of the roasted, charred tomatoes.
+This is seriously addictive stuff, and I am sure you would always want to go back for more.

-My idea of a perfect weekend is a big bowl of dip, loads of chips to dip and Netflix.
-And making this restaurant-style salsa doesn’t take a lot of time and that’s why I make it quite often.
-In fact, it is a big hit among our friends in parties.
+My idea of a perfect weekend is a big bowl of dip, loads of chips to dip, and Netflix.
+And making this restaurant-style salsa doesn't take a lot of time, and that's why I make it quite often.
+It is a big hit among our friends at parties.

 Ingredients you need for making the fresh tomato salsa

-Use fresh ingredients for maximum flavour and freshness.
+Use fresh ingredients for maximum flavor and freshness.